AryanN1/AnalogSea/README.md

 -Respect any widths and heights indicated in the annotated design file.

 -AnalogSea's logo appears at the top of the page.
-Reference it from here by right/Ctrl-clicking the logo and choosing "Copy Image Location": (Image can't be insterted in the read me)
+Reference it from here by right/Ctrl-clicking the logo and choosing "Copy Image Location": (Image can't be inserted in the read me)

 -The form should post to the URL /signup/ when the user submits it.